vhl/aws-intro-serverless-course/README.md

   in an uploaded image?
 Try using AWS's Textract service to make it happen.
 * Use the Polly service to convert captions and comments to speech.
+* Add support for additional reaction types.
+Can you "blorp" posts on Instagram?
+I don't think so!